Eight years ago I was sitting at home with the remains of a crumbling start-up scattered around my apartment in Saskatoon, Saskatchewan.

 I suited up, grabbed the press passes we’d Photoshopped and printed ourselves, and met our camera guy downtown.

 To be honest, I don’t remember the event itself.
 What I do remember is meeting someone with a big, boisterous personality and an even bigger, more boisterous laugh.
 Brendan King.
-Turns out he was one of the panelists, a CEO of a local start-up called Vendetta or Vandesta or Vendazzle or something like that.
+It turns out he was one of the panelists, a CEO of a local start-up called Vendetta or Vandesta or Vendazzle or something like that.

 We got talking and Brendan invited me and my team to Demo Day, a weekly event at his company where people shared their personal projects, drank beer, and played foosball.